PLCnext/MqttGdsConnector/README.md

 enable_server_cert_auth | No       | boolean   | Enable verification of the server certificate.

 #### Broker configuration example
 The following examples show two broker configurations.
-One is a simple unencrypted connection to the mosquitto MQTT test broker and the other is an encrypted connection.
+One is a simple unencrypted connection to the Mosquitto MQTT test broker and the other is an encrypted connection.

    ```json
 { "brokers":[{